modernben/forge-docs/1.0/sites/management.md

 If you have deployed a Laravel application, then you can make use of the maintenance mode feature.
 Clicking **Enable Maintenance Mode** will run `php artisan down` on your application, which will make your site unavailable.
 When the site is in maintenance mode, you can then click **Disable Maintenance Mode** to disable the mode and make your site available again.

+Laravel 8 applications can make use of the "secret" option to bypass maintenance mode.
+Using this option with older versions of Laravel will not work.

 ## Site Logs

 Forge provides the ability to view site log files from within the dashboard.